Team-Aki/Art-Pipeline-Project/README.md

 # 5
 Change the parameters in the material
--shadow size changes the ammount of shadow present -shadow blend smooths the edge of the shadow
+- shadow size changes the ammount of shadow present
+- shadow blend smooths the edge of the shadow
--shadow colour should be left on default unless it NEEDS to be changed -edge light size and blend affect the cell shading effect -the posterize colour channels dictate the number of steps to include in the posterize filter
+- shadow colour should be left on default unless it NEEDS to be changed
+- edge light size and blend affect the cell shading effect
+- the posterize colour channels dictate the number of steps to include in the posterize filter

 # 6
 Once ready you should place the FBX, materials and texture maps in a folder